Pure braid group actions on category O modules: Introduction

-Nevertheless, it is possible to modify the monodromy of $\nablak$ so that it gives rise to a representation of the braid group $\Bw$ on any integrable category $\O$ module $V$ as follows \cite[Sect.
-4]{appel-toledano-15} (see also Section~\ref{s:Casimir}). \begin{itemize}[leftmargin=2em]\itemsep0.1cm \item Extend the monodromy of $\nablak$ to a morphism
+Nevertheless, it is possible to modify the monodromy of $\nablak$ so that it gives rise to a representation of the braid group $\Bw$ on integrable category $\O$ modules \cite[Sect.
+4]{appel-toledano-15} (see also Section~\ref{s:Casimir}).
+This relies on the equivalence of groupoids

+where the \rhs is the semi--direct product of $W$ with the fundamental groupoid of $\sfX$ based at the orbit $Wx_0$, and $\cE_{x_0}$ is given by the unique lifting of loops through $x_0$, and proceeds as follows. \begin{itemize}[leftmargin=2em]\itemsep0.1cm \item Extend the monodromy of $\nablak$ to a morphism

-of the fundamental groupoid of $\sfX$ based at the $W$--orbit of $x_0$. \item Replace the target of the monodromy map $\PT$ by a subalgebra $\ttg\subset\End(\sff)$ which, unlike $\End(\sff)$, is acted upon by $W$. $\ttg$ is the image of the holonomy algebra of the root arrangement of $\g$, and is a completion of the subalgebra of $\Ug^\h\fml$ generated by the Casimirs $\hbar\Ku{\alpha}{+}$ and the Cartan subalgebra $\hbar\h$. \item The lack of equivariance of $\nablak$ can then be measured by a 1--cocycle
+\item Replace the target of $\PT$ by a subalgebra $\ttg\subset\End(\sff)$ which, unlike $\End(\sff)$, is acted upon by $W$. $\ttg$ is the image of the holonomy algebra of the root arrangement of $\g$, and is a completion of the subalgebra of $\Ug^\h\fml$ generated by the Casimirs $\hbar\Ku{\alpha}{+}$ and the Cartan subalgebra $\hbar\h$. \item The lack of equivariance of $\nablak$ can then be measured by a 1--cocycle